AnishGitgud/n555-metronome/README.md

 1x NE555 timer IC
 1x Active Buzzer
 2x 10kΩ Potentiometers
-Resistors: values mentioned in circuit diagram
+Resistors: values mentioned in the circuit diagram
 Capacitors: 68µF (timing capacitor), 10nF (control pin decoupling)

 In this project, the NE555 is configured as an astable multivibrator: it oscillates between high and low states indefinitely without an external trigger.